PlutoPay

 Let's get started.

-"PlutoPay is the most complex project developed during the UX Design Bootcamp with a focus on UX Research and UX Design.
+"PlutoPay was the most complex project developed during the UX Design Bootcamp, with a focus on UX Research and UX Design.

 Competitive Analysis

-To understand the market that I was working in I conducted 2 Competitive Analyses by studying banking platforms that have already provided relevant experience.
-That helped me to understand what was already done, what was successful and what was missing.
+To understand the market, I conducted 2 Competitive Analyses by studying banking platforms with similar digital banking features.
+This helped me understand the existing solutions, what was successful, and what was missing.

-I considered PayPal and Revolut my main potential competitors.
+I considered PayPal and Revolut as the main potential competitors for this project.

-However, for UX analysis and comparing features during design development, I looked into multiple platforms for specific features such as N26, ING, Bunq, Google and more.
+However, for UX analysis and feature comparisons during design development, I consulted multiple platforms, such as N26, ING, Bunq, Google, and others.

-Targeted audience.
-Individuals who use banking portals regularly and want to make easy, safe and secure transactions without multiple credit or debit cards.
+Target audience.
+Individuals who regularly use digital banking platforms and want to make easy, safe, and secure transactions without multiple credit or debit cards.

-The minimum demographic age for PlutoPay was between 18 and 20 depending on the legal maturity and the upper age range was 40.
+The target demographic for PlutoPay ranged from 18 to 20 years old, depending on legal maturity, with an upper age limit of 40.

 1. User Research

-2. After defining my target audience and having knowledge of the competition, I passed to User Research.
-This research method helped me to better understand the needs, motivation and behavior of the users.
+2. After defining my target audience and understanding the market, I moved to User Research.
+These research methods helped me better understand the users' needs, motivations, and behavior.

 Survey

-Considering PlutoPay a global portal, the main goal of the Survey was to understand and collect data from a larger group of users with different ethnographic backgrounds.
+Since PlutoPay was designed as a global platform, the main goal of the Survey was to collect insights from a larger group of users with different demographic backgrounds.

 Based on the Survey feedback, I created the User Interview script.

-The purpose was to dig deeper and observe their behavior regarding a banking portal and how Covid-19 changed their needs.
+The purpose was to dig deeper into users' experiences when interacting with existing digital banking platforms and how COVID-19 influenced their needs.

 Affinity Mapping

-With all the information collected from the User Interviews, I grouped the key insights into reliable categories, labelled and turned them later into features that defined PlutoPay.
+Using the information collected from the User Interviews, I grouped the key insights into meaningful categories, labelled them, and later translated them into features that defined PlutoPay.

 Prioritizing the features